iamhll/hardware_programming_languages_and_its_practices/source/pj_example_c_model/document/description/rst_xkmsc/source/C03_aboutDocument/index.rst

       |  In the environment, change directory to *document/doxygen/xkmsc*,
       |  then you can

-   #. complete the above functions with
+   #. try the above functions with

       ::